Need further assistance?

 How fit do I need to be to go on a sailing holiday?

-There is no special level of fitness required, and anybody that is normally active and does not have any particular balance problems should have no problem on one of our sailing vacations.
+Whilst no special level of fitness required, if you are normally active and do not have any balance problems you should have no problem with one of our sailing trips.

 Do I need to bring mosquitos repellent?